 The appropriate behavior of students is critical to achieving student success, establishing a comfortable teaching and learning environment and maintaining school safety.
 Parents, guardians and students have an important role in ensuring safety in schools.
 It is your responsibility to report any action(s) and/or information that have the potential or intent to compromise the safety of students, school personnel and others in the school environment.
-To report information of this nature, please call the School Safety Hotline number at 1-888-ANY-TIPS.
+To report information of this nature anonymously, please report on the FortifyFL App or call Crime Stoppers of Citrus County at 1-888-ANY-TIPS.